 Under British Columbia’s provincial jurisdiction, all publicly-owned new construction and major renovation projects over 600 m2 must achieve LEED (Leadership in Energy and Environmental Design) Gold certification.
 LEED® Gold certification is mandatory for all new construction and major renovations for institutional buildings at UBC.
 About LEED

-The Residential Environmental Assessment Program (REAP) is a green building rating system developed by UBC and is the building standard for new residential buildings at the Okanagan campus.
+The Residential Environmental Assessment Program (REAP) is a green building rating system developed by UBC and is the building standard followed to construct the Okanagan campus’ Purcell Residence in 2011.
 REAP performance categories aim to reduce water consumption as well as energy and other resource consumption, increase the quality of the indoor environment, and manage other environmentally responsible construction components.
 About REAP

 UBC follows key energy and carbon management principles to reduce impacts associated with campus legacy buildings.
 Learn about our building optimization program.